inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 Sacred cows  great hamburgers.
 Slang is language that takes off its coat, spits on its hands, and goes to work.
-"Gozer the Gozerian:  As the duly appointed representative of the city, county and state of New York, I hereby orr you to cease all supernatural activities at once and proceed immediately to your place of origin or the nearest parallel dimension, whichever is nearest."
+"Gozer the Gozerian:  As the duly appointed representative of the city, county and state of New York, I hereby orr  to cease all supernatural activities at once and proceed immediately to r place of origin or the nearest parallel dimension, whichever is nearest."
 -- Ray (Dan Akyroyd, _Ghostbusters_
-I've already told you more than I know.
+I've already told  more than I know.
 "The rotter who simpers that he sees no difference between a five-dollar bill and a whip serves to learn the difference on his own back -- as, I think, he will."